-5.6 The Administrator
+5.6 The UCI Administrator

-The Management Company has appointed RBC Investor Services Bank S.A. as administrative, registrar and transfer agent and as domiciliary agent of the Fund (the "Administrator") pursuant to the Administration Agreement.
+The Management Company has appointed CACEIS Bank, Luxembourg Branch as UCI administrator of the Fund (the "UCI Administrator") pursuant to the Administration Agreement.

-The Administrator is a credit institution established in Luxembourg, whose registered office is situated at 14 Porte de France, Esch-sur-Alzette, Grand Duchy of Luxembourg, and which is registered with the Luxembourg Register of Commerce and Companies (Registre de Commerce et des Sociétés) under number B47192.
-It is licensed to carry out banking activities under the terms of the Luxembourg law of 5 April 1993 on the financial services sector, as amended.
-The Administrator is not responsible for any investment decisions of the Fund or the effect of such investment decisions on the performance of the Fund.
+CACEIS Bank, Luxembourg branch is acting as a branch of CACEIS Bank, a public limited liability company (société anonyme) incorporated under the laws of France whose registered office is situated at 5, Allee Scheffer, L-2520 Luxembourg, Grand Duchy of Luxembourg, and which is registered with the Luxembourg Register of Commerce and Companies (Registre de Commerce et des Sociétés) under number B209310.
+Caceis Bank, Luxembourg branch is an authorised credit institution supervised by the European Central Bank and the Autorité de Contrôle Prudential et de Résolution.
+It is further authorised to exercise through its Luxembourg branch banking and central administration activities in Luxembourg.
+The UCI Administrator is not responsible for any investment decisions of the Fund or the effect of such investment decisions on the performance of the Fund.

-The rights and obligations of the Administrator are governed by an Administration Agreement effective as of 27 November 2020, entered into between the Administrator, the Management Company and the Fund for an unlimited period of time.
+The rights and obligations of the UCI Administrator are governed by an Administration Agreement effective as of 27 November 2020, entered into between the UCI Administrator, the Management Company and the Fund for an unlimited period of time.
 Each of the parties may terminate this agreement by giving the others not less than 90 days prior written notice.

-The Administrator will be responsible, without limitation for the performance of the central administrative and registrar and transfer agent functions required by Luxembourg law, and, inter alia and without limitation, for the calculation of the NAV of the Shares, the safe keeping of the register of the Shareholders, the processing of subscription, conversion and redemption orders in respect of Shares as well as the maintenance of the Fund's accounting records.
+The UCI Administrator will be responsible, without limitation for the performance of the central administrative and registrar and client communication functions required by Luxembourg law, and, inter alia and without limitation, for the calculation of the NAV of the Shares, the safe keeping of the register of the Shareholders, the processing of subscription, conversion and redemption orders in respect of Shares, drawing-up of financial reports and other documents intended for Shareholders, correspondence and dispatch of the documentation of the Fund, drawing-up subscription and redemption contract and certificate, as well as the maintenance of the Fund's accounting records.

-Subject to the prior written consent of the Board of Directors, the Management Company reserves the right to change the administration arrangements described above by agreement with the Administrator.
+Subject to the prior written consent of the Board of Directors, the Management Company reserves the right to change the administration arrangements described above by agreement with the UCI Administrator.
 Shareholders will be notified in due course of any such appointment.

-The Administrator is entitled to a remuneration as further described under Section 10.8 | Administrator's Fees.
+The UCI Administrator is entitled to a remuneration as further described under Section 10.8.